dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Got key from Glenn for Maple Avenue

 - [HEXAGONMI](#hexagonmi)
   - Added create_pec_contour to die module
   - Tried to use Jira system for Python scripting project
   - Moved items listed in ISSUES.md to Jira
   - Moved README.md for Python scripting to Jira
   - Discussed with Jacob about a new team for Python scripting
   - Prepared preasentation for Updates II
   - Updated script examples for presentation

 ## 2022-02-16

 - [HEXAGONMI](#hexagonmi)
   - Added create_cob_contour to die module
   - Revised interface definiton for EvalPEC
   - Prepared presentation for Updates II
   - Added Development Knowhow for Python Scripting project

 ## 2022-02-17

 - [HEXAGONMI](#hexagonmi)
-	- Presentate Python scripting updates II to the team
+  - Presented Python scripting updates II to the team
   - Updated Python scripting documentation
   - Fixed the bug #32273 related with trimline exportation
   - Added testing cases for the bug #32273
   - Run all the tests related with FTIResourceUtilityTSFSPExportFeaturedPart3AW
   - Updated Outlook signatures
   - Updated solution configuration 2

 ## 2022-02-18